Process of selecting 4G leader was thorough, carefully deliberated: PM Lee

-SINGAPORE - Former minister Khaw Boon Wan was tapped to facilitate the selection of the People's Action Party's fourth generation leader as Prime Minister Lee Hsien Loong and other ministers wanted the process to be systematic and thorough.
+Former minister Khaw Boon Wan was tapped to facilitate the selection of the People's Action Party's fourth-generation (4G) leader, as Prime Minister Lee Hsien Loong and other ministers wanted the process to be systematic and thorough.

 Former prime minister Goh Chok Tong was chosen by his peers to lead the PAP's second-generation team at an informal meeting after the 1984 election, while a group of ministers decided on PM Lee as the third-generation leader at a lunch.

-Disclosing these details on Saturday (April 16) at a press conference, PM Lee said: "People must be able to speak honestly to express their views of the strengths and weaknesses of the different potential candidates and speak frankly; What do they worry about?
+Disclosing these details yesterday at a press conference, PM Lee said: "People must be able to speak honestly to express their views of the strengths and weaknesses of the different potential candidates and speak frankly; What do they worry about?
 What do they feel comfortable about?
 Whom they would like to support?
 But do it in such a way that the views can be put together.

 "If there are different views and different concerns, then their concerns can be surfaced without it being personalised - an "I like you" and "I do not like you" matter.